priyank510/Tindog/README.md

 # Tindog
-Created tindog website using HTML5, CSS and Bootstramp frames and classes.
+Created tindog website using HTML5, CSS and Bootstrap frames and classes.